Anne Morrow Lindbergh: Early life

 Anne Spencer Morrow was born on June 22, 1906, in Englewood, New Jersey.
 Her father was Dwight Morrow, a partner in J.P.
 Morgan & Co., who became United States Ambassador to Mexico and United States Senator from New Jersey.
 Her mother, Elizabeth Cutter Morrow, was a poet and teacher, active in women's education, who served as acting president of her alma mater Smith College.

 Anne was the second of four children; her siblings were Elisabeth Reeve, Dwight, Jr., and Constance.
 The children were raised in a Calvinist household that fostered achievement.
 Every night, Morrow's mother would read to her children for an hour.
-The children quickly learned to read and write, began reading to themselves, and writing poetry and diaries.
+The children quickly learned to read and write, began reading to themselves, and began writing poetry and diaries.
 Anne would later benefit from that routine, eventually publishing her later diaries to critical acclaim.

 She first attended the Dwight School for Girls in Englewood.
 After graduating from The Chapin School in New York City in 1924, where she was president of the student body, she attended Smith College from which she graduated with a Bachelor of Arts degree in 1928.

 She received the Elizabeth Montagu Prize, for her essay on women of the 18th century such as Madame d'Houdetot, and the Mary Augusta Jordan Literary Prize, for her fictional piece "Lida Was Beautiful".

 Marriage and family

 Morrow and Lindbergh met on December 21, 1927, in Mexico City.
-Her father, Lindbergh's financial adviser at J. P. Morgan and Co., invited him to Mexico to advance good relations between it and the United States.
+Her father, Lindbergh's financial adviser at J. P. Morgan and Co., invited him to Mexico to advance relations between it and the United States.

-At the time, Morrow was a shy 21-year-old senior at Smith College.
-Lindbergh was a high-profile aviator whose solo flight across the Atlantic made him a hero of immense proportions.
+At the time, Anne Morrow was a shy 21-year-old senior at Smith College.
+Lindbergh was a famous aviator whose solo flight across the Atlantic made him a hero of immense proportions.
 The sight of the boyish aviator, who was staying with the Morrows, tugged at Morrow's heartstrings.
-She would later write in her diary:
+She would write in her diary: